 Therefore, it comes highly recommended to new and seasoned project managers alike, particularly those who want to approach tasks with a calmer mindset.
 As an experienced management consultant and self-proclaimed “productivity expert”, author David Allen’s methods are definitely worth exploring, especially if you often find yourself fighting against the clock.

 7. Project Management for Non-Project Managers

 In a similar vein to Gregory M Horine’s Absolute Beginner’s Guide, Project Management for Non-Project Managers is aimed primarily at those who have suddenly been thrust into project management at work.

 It breaks down the key topics and jargon and encourages you to dive into the process headfirst, acting as a condensed, stripped-down guide to project management fundamentals.
 Often, it’s these basic tenets that are the most important, so it’s well worth getting to grips with them, just as author Jack Ferraro does here.

 8. Project Management: A Systems Approach to Planning, Scheduling, and Controlling

 Given his background, it’s no surprise that Kerzner’s work is targeted mainly at students and newcomers.
-Conveniently, the latest edition of Project Management: A Systems Approach to Planning, Scheduling, and Controlling is intended to be read in conjunction with the PMBOK Guide and includes various PMP practice questions and tips throughout.
+Conveniently, the latest edition of Project Management: A Systems Approach to Planning, Scheduling, and Controlling is intended to be read in conjunction with the PMBOK Guide and includes various PMP practice questions and tips.

 9. Project Management Jumpstart

-If you’re considering whether or not you’d be suited to project management, Project Management Jumpstart offers a pretty reliable parameter.
+This fully revised edition doesn’t just go over the latest project management methods, it also features new examples and study questions.
+So, if you’re considering whether or not you’d be suited to project management, Project Management Jumpstart offers a pretty reliable parameter.